algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 │   ├─── package-lock.json
 │   └─── package.json
 ├─── frontend
+│   ├─── test
+│   │   ├─── (all the frontend test files would be stored in this folder) │   │   ├─── app.test.jsx
+│   │   └─── main.test.jsx
 │   ├─── public
 │   │   └─── (assets than can be public, e.g. svg, jpeg, etc.)
 │   ├─── src